 The newest Psycho Tech wetsuit from O’Neill is the pinnacle of wetsuit technology and performance.
-Gone are the days of sacrificing one desirable trait in light of another.
+The days of sacrificing one desirable trait in light of another are long gone.
 The new Psycho Tech is lightweight and warm.
 Durable and Flexible.
 Easy to get on and it dries fast.
-Oh, and to top that off, O’Neill is now offering the 5.5mm Hooded Psycho Tech in a Women’s Version as well.
+Taped and sealed.
+To top it all off, O’Neill is now offering the exact same 5.5mm Hooded Psycho Tech in a Women’s Version as well.
 Overall, O’Neill hit an absolute home run with this wetsuit and I cannot wait to tell you why it should replace your current hooded full suit.

 O’Neill first introduced their TechnoButter neoprene with the release of the Pyro Tech back in 2013.
-Last year they changed the name to the Psycho Tech and upgraded the neoprene to their Techno Butter 2 technology.
-Both of those suits were our best selling wetsuits for their respective years.
-If you have experienced either wetsuit than I don’t have to tell you about the mind-boggling flexibility or the exceptional comfort of the TechnoButter neoprene.
+A couple years later they changed the name to the Psycho Tech and upgraded the neoprene to their Techno Butter 2 technology.
+In 2017 O’Neill release their Psycho Tech with Techno Butter 3 neoprene.
+All three of those suits were our best selling wetsuits for their respective years.
+If you have experienced any of the above wetsuits then I don’t have to tell you about the mind-boggling flexibility or the exceptional comfort of the TechnoButter neoprene.
 This year, O’Neill took these already amazing wetsuits to the next level.

-O’Neill’s exclusive TechnoButter 3 material may be the biggest breakthrough in wetsuit technology since its invention back in the 1950’s.
-This year’s TB3 has several new distinctive features that elevate it above models of years past.
+O’Neill’s exclusive TechnoButter 3 material may be the biggest breakthrough in wetsuit technology since the invention of the wetsuit back in the 1950’s.
+This year’s TB3 has several distinctive features that elevate it above models of years past.
 The TB3 neoprene is substantially lighter and more flexible than the TechnoButter from previous years.
 This year’s TB3 neoprene is pre-stretched to retain its form for maximum flexibility.
 This allows the neoprene to snap back to hug the body for ultimate comfort and a superior fit.
-This is the perfect suit for those surfers like me who may fluctuate between sizes depending on the season and the amount of beers they are drinking.
+This is the perfect suit for those surfers like me who may fluctuate between sizes depending on the season and the amount of beer they are drinking.

-Another new feature of the Psycho Tech wetsuit is the TB3 Firewall jersey, which is comprised of maximum stretch hydrophobic yarn.
+Another great feature of the Psycho Tech wetsuit is the TB3 Firewall jersey, which is comprised of maximum stretch hydrophobic yarn.
 This plays two major roles in the performance of the suit.
 First, it contributes to the suit’s phenomenal flexibility.
 Second, it sheds water instead of absorbing it and will do so for the lifespan of the suit.
 This keeps the suit unbelievably lightweight and relatively dry, even when submerged in water.
-The jersey lines the torso as well as the upper legs so it plays a pivotal role in keeping your core warm and extending the length of your session.
+For 2020 O’Neill extended the jersey liner from the torso all the way through the legs.
+This plays a pivotal role in keeping your core warm and extending the length of your session.

 Aside from all the upgrades to the neoprene, the Psycho Tech hooded wetsuit has all the top of the line features you would expect from a high-end O’Neill wetsuit.
 The Front Upper Zip Entry (F.U.Z.E.) is a breeze to get in and out of and uses the same technology as O’Neill’s patented ZEN Zip closure featuring drain holes to keep you dry and warm.
 The durable RedZone water-resistant zipper is one of my favorite features.
 The zipper is already fed into the teeth so you don’t have to fumble around with frozen fingers trying to line the thing up perfectly.
 Just pull the hood over your head and slide the zipper from left to right.